hele082/SCA-LLM/README.md

   - Nr: Number of receive antennas
   - Nt: Number of transmit antennas

-## Pre-trained Models
+## Model Checkpoints

-The pre-trained model checkpoints used to generate the results in the paper are provided in this repository.
+The trained model checkpoints used to generate the results in the paper are provided in this repository.
 - The main models (SCA-LLM, baselines) are located in `checkpoints/2.4GHz/`.
 - Models for the ablation study are in `ablation_experiment/ckpts/`.